For print version, click here.

 layoff also lay off; 1889, “rest, respite;” from lay (-) + off.
 Via seasonal labor with periodic down time, it came to have a sense of “temporary release from employment,” and by 1960s was being used somewhat euphemistically for permanent releases of masses of workers by employers.

 Dictionary.com, “layoff,” in Online Etymology Dictionary.
-Source location: Douglas Harper, Historian. http://dictionary.reference.com/browse/layoff.
-Available: http://dictionary.reference.com.
+Source location: Douglas Harper, Historian. https://dictionary.reference.com/browse/layoff.
+Available: https://dictionary.reference.com.
 Accessed: October 12, 2010.

 The Courts came to the same conclusion in Girling v.
-Crown Cork & Seal Canada Inc. Justice Saunders examined the term “layoff”, comparing the union and non-union contexts.
+Crown Cork & Seal Canada Inc.2 Justice Saunders examined the term “layoff”, comparing the union and non-union contexts.
 He concluded that no “middle ground” existed in the non-union context because of the lack of any right of recall.
 A “layoff”, he said, was just a euphemism for termination :

 13 In my view the meaning which the company seeks to give to the term “layoff” is inappropriate to a non-union setting, which is governed by the law of employer and employee.
 A collective agreement in a union setting often includes layoff and recall provisions: in a union setting it is common for employees who lose their employment, temporarily or permanently, to have the right of first call to a job for which the employee is qualified which becomes available within a negotiated time period.
 This contrasts with the non-union setting where, in the absence of express provision in an employment contract or legislative protection, there is no right to first call to an available position.